The pipework was divided among the various divisions of the organ's musical scale as follows:

 When it came to checking the tubing runs to and from the keyless action relay, I found that there was no connection to the register cancel.
 This meant that all registers had been permantly "on" - the organ playing "forte" all the time.
 I also noticed that some of the neoprene tubing had decomposed to the extent that it had left a brown sticky mess everywhere - a good reason to never use that in an organ.
 There is no register box on this organ, the registers being "latched" on with a clever use of latching pallets mounted on the keyless relay.

 When the case was cleared it became evident that it had been screwed together instead of the usual dowel and glue cabinet jointing.
 When this organ was built in c1907 Gavioli's main factory was in Paris, but there was a subsidiary works in Waldkirch where this organ was built.
-This indicates that maybe some parts, including the case, were made in pieces in Paris and shipped to Waldkirch for assembly, and vice-versa.
+This indicates that maybe some parts, including the case, were made in pieces in Paris and shipped to Waldkirch for assembly, and vice-versa with other parts.

 The empty case picture shows, at the far end, the rectangular opening for keyframe tubing with the original music slot above it with a corresponding slot at the opposing end, at far left in the picture.
 Just to the left of the keyframe opening can be seen the angled screw hole for assembling the case.